Peking, Beijing, at last. My first days in the city. Love on the first sight. Who would have thought that?

 I’m addicted to thee small places.
 I’d eat dumplings three times a day in Beijing.

 I could not go to Beijing and not see the forbidden city.
-So the day after we finished our last interview in Beijing, Jimi (who does magic with moving images and joined me as videographer in Beijing) and I went to have a look.
+So the day after we finished our last interview in Beijing, Jimi (who does magic with moving images and joined me as a videographer in Beijing) and I went to have a look.
 Just like hundreds of Chinese tourists.
 This is a crowded place.

 Lotto form food order